-We had registered with the Securities and Exchange Commission (the "SEC"), two offerings for an aggregate of up to \$17.0 billion in shares of common stock (the "Previous Offerings") and accepted gross offering proceeds of \$16.3 billion during the period January 1, 2017 to February 1, 2021.
-The Company subsequently registered with the SEC a follow-on offering of up to \$24.0 billion in shares of common stock, consisting of up to \$20.0 billion in shares in its primary offering and up to \$4.0 billion in shares pursuant to its distribution reinvestment plan, which we began using to offer shares of our common stock in February 2021 (the "Current Offering" and with the Previous Offerings, the "Offering").
+We registered with the Securities and Exchange Commission (the "SEC"), an offering of up to \$60.0 billion in shares of common stock, consisting of up to \$48.0 billion in shares in its primary offering and up to \$12.0 billion in shares pursuant to its distribution reinvestment plan, which we began using to offer shares of our common stock in March 2022 (the "Current Offering").

-As of March 11, 2022, we had received net proceeds of \$21.8 billion from selling an aggregate of 1,663,745,133 shares of our common stock in the Current Offering (consisting of 700,112,337 Class S shares, 738,087,937 Class I shares, 21,569,184 Class T shares, and 203,975,676 Class D shares).
+As of March 17, 2023, we have received net proceeds of \$11.3 billion from selling an aggregate of 758.0 million shares of our common stock in the Current Offering, including shares converted from operating partnership units by the Special Limited Partner, (consisting of 277.2 million Class S shares, 350.5 million Class I shares, 15.6 million Class T shares, and 114.7 million Class D shares).